First off, the ‘writing’ part is pretty straight forward. I’m a writer.

 So there I was, tromping around part of the 2,616 miles and I heard a rustle.
 I looked up and there he was.

 My heart in my throat and I looked around me a bit manic because no one told me what to do when you come upon a moose and a group of trees is NOT nearby.
 I stood still and taking a deep breath tried to back away, v e r y s l o w l y.
 But then, my moose caught my eye.
-We stared at each other for several heart beats and he turned his head, heading on the path he had been, but stopped, looked back and me and gave me a nod.
-I thought my heart had fluttered into my throat when I first came upon that moose, but after that moment, it dropped into my shoes and I started crying.
+We stared at each other for several heartbeats.
+That damned moose, well, he looked into my very soul.
+He then gave a nod to me, so human, I stopped moving.
+So when he continued forward, passed me so close I could have reached out a hand to touch him…the heart that fluttered in my stomach when I first saw him, then dropped into my shoes and I started crying.

-On a side note, I applied to Bosie State University when I got back to Southern California, was accepted and moved to Idaho a year later.
+I applied to Boise State University when I got back to Southern California, was accepted and moved to Idaho a year later.
+And I never stopped writing.

 So why Writing Moose?
-Well simply, I kind of believe that the moose is my spirit guide.
+Well to put it simply, I kind of believe that the moose is my spirit guide.